socnix-lab/ZYBO/Projects/hdmi_out/readme.txt

 ----------------------------
 -- Software
 ----------------------------
+[OPTIONAL]: If you wish to use your own HDF, please make sure the "system.hdf"
+            in "./sdk/hdmi_out_wrapper_hw_platform_0" is updated with the
+            latest hdf, hdmi_out_wrapper.hdf, generated in the Vivado hardware project.

 Workspace folder: ./sdk
 The workspace folder is versioned on Git without workspace information.
 This means that when first cloning the repository and opening the ./sdk folder